MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxstatus-get-submittedtime-vb.md

-﻿---
+---
-Description: 'Retrieves the SubmittedTime property for the FaxStatus object of a parent FaxPort object.
-The SubmittedTime property is a number that represents the time the user submitted the active fax job.' ms.assetid: '0ee824af-f946-4fbd-9724-9e143a27fc54'
+Description: Retrieves the SubmittedTime property for the FaxStatus object of a parent FaxPort object.
+The SubmittedTime property is a number that represents the time the user submitted the active fax job. ms.assetid: 0ee824af-f946-4fbd-9724-9e143a27fc54
-title: 'FaxStatus.SubmittedTime property'
+title: FaxStatus.SubmittedTime property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxStatus.SubmittedTime property